 January marks the beginning of “grievance season” in Nassau County – that critical 2-month window of time when homeowners can file grievances protesting their property tax assessments.
-This year’s season kicked off on January 2, 2020; it will last until March 2, 2020 (last year, the filing deadline was extended to May but that was an accommodation due to the recently completed reassessment and is unlikely to be repeated).

 If you decide to have Maidenbaum represent you in your grievance, you can rest easy during grievance season – we’ll handle all the particulars of grieving for you, keep you “in the loop” in a timely manner, and negotiate directly with the County.
 If, however, you’ve decided to handle your grievance yourself, it’s a good idea to become familiar with the tools provided by the County’s Assessment Review Commission (ARC).

 ARC’s tool is called AROW (Assessment Review on the Web).
 AROW lets you review the data that the County has on your property, conduct online searches of recent sales in your area to determine if your property is overvalued (in other words, is valued at a price greater than what you’d get from an actual sale of the property), and perform other tasks (such as review School and General Tax payments you’ve made in past years).
 It also provides for direct online submissions of property tax assessment grievances.

 Is Nassau County’s Data on Your Property Accurate?

 Remember, the assessed value of your property listed in AROW is an estimate and may or may not agree with the value you’d get in an actual sale of your property.
 It’s crucial to examine the property characteristics listed in the system, because these have an impact on what AROW thinks your property is worth.
 You can inspect this data using AROW’s “Ladder Report,” which includes data relating to:

 - Number of Bath Fixtures

 - Presence/absence of Pools, Wood Decks, Porches, or Attached/Detached garages